nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **_Scenario 2_**

-Context: There is contact named "Edward" in `EduMate`
+Context: There is a contact named "Edward" in `EduMate`

 Command executed: `add n/Edward`